 Proud to Be Primary – Spring Shape Sponge Art

 Spring shapes sponge art is a fun craft for students.
-Print out the shapes you prefer, trace them onto cardstock, and cut out the inside of the shape, so you create a stencil out of it.
-Students will have a blast sponge painting inside the stencil and will be surprised by how it looks once the stencil is removed.
+Print out the shapes you prefer, trace them onto cardstock, and cut out the inside of the shape so you create a stencil out of it.
+Students will have a blast sponge painting inside the stencil and will be surprised with how it looks once the stencil is removed.
 This is similar to my fall leaves art project too.

 Proud to Be Primary – Spring Poetry on Rainbows